jdhwpgmbca/pcapture/README.md

 To enable OpenID-connect authorization, you'll need to uncomment the @Authenticated annotation in the PacketCaptureResource class.
 And you'll need to update some of the settings in the application.properties file to point to your OpenID-connect authorization server.
-These settings my be commented, or uncommented.
+These settings may be commented, or uncommented.
 It won't make any difference unless the @Authenticated annotation is enabled.

 When Quarkus is running in dev mode, it automatically runs a Keycloak server - if you have a system with Docker running